joshuavetos/TESSRAX-CANON-/README.md

 - enforcement governs
 - documentation must be updated or treated as invalid All enforcement logic is provided AS-IS, without warranty or implied fitness.

+---

+## Repository Status

+This repository is **enforcement-bound**.

+As of **v0.1.0**, all executable governance mechanisms, schemas, and enforcement semantics are considered **FROZEN**.

+Behavioral changes require:
+- explicit version increments
+- updated diagnostics proving non-regression
+- contract updates where applicable

+Incremental or “helpful” modification without proof is treated as corruption, not progress.